-MRA's knowledge-rich history curriculum has been carefully curated to ensure that we trace the journey of mankind and what motivates humans to take actions that ultimately lead to change, progression and advancement.
-The curriculum content engenders a love of the subject and ignites a curiosity into what has been achieved and what could be achieved in the future.
+Mossbourne's knowledge-rich history curriculum traces the journey of humanity and what motivates humans to take actions that ultimately lead to change, progression and advancement.
+The curriculum engenders a love of the subject and ignites a curiosity into what has been achieved and what could be achieved in the future.
 Our diverse and ambitious curriculum enables our pupils to possess a secure breadth and depth of historical knowledge and an ability to reason historically across a range of time periods.
-The units of study we have selected encourage children to move beyond their everyday experiences, and have been meticulously mapped to ensure they broaden our pupils' appreciation of the historical cultural richness within MRA and the cultures it represents.
-We believe that in order to build progression in our history curriculum, our pupils should build, revisit and learn concepts that enable them to progress to secure in-depth understanding of historical knowledge.
+The units of study encourage children to move beyond their everyday experiences, and are mapped to ensure they broaden our pupils' appreciation of the historical cultural richness within the academy.
+We believe that in order to build progression, our pupils should build, revisit and learn concepts that enable them to secure in-depth understanding of historical knowledge.